bbauska/W3Cx-1of5-CSS.0x/module1/module1.md

 A great place to start is at archive.org (aka, the "WayBack machine") which stores copies of web pages throughout history.
 You can search for some of your favorite websites and see if they have stored copies older than 1996.
 You should find that any Web page made before 1996 will look very different than Web sites we typically see today.
 When you find a real retro gem, please share it in this week's discussion (see below).

-Here's one of my personal favorite vintage sites (which is still live!): http://www.warnerbros.com/archive/spacejam/movie/jam.htm
+Here's one of my personal favorite vintage sites (which is still live!): <a href="http://www.warnerbros.com/archive/spacejam/movie/jam.htm">Warner Bros Movie Jam</a>.

 <h2>1.3 Why CSS is important</h2>